Heartworm Disease Prevention

 Heartworm Prevention in St. Louis

 We recommend all dogs that live here in the St. Louis area stay on a heartworm preventative medication year-round.
 These medications prevent the disease by killing the microscopic larvae before they get a chance to grow into the adult worms that cause problems.
+Some owners are inclined to stop giving prevention in the winter.
+However, our winter temperatures fluctuate so much and so rapidly, that mosquito larvae are not killed off.

 There are many different heartworm preventatives available, but all of them are prescription medications.
 They come in…

-Most of our clients choose to use a chewable, treat-like heartworm medicine for dogs that is given monthly (such as Heartgard®).
-But choosing the right medication can depend on your dog’s lifestyle, age, health history, breed and current medications.
+Choosing the right medication can depend on your dog’s lifestyle, age, health history, breed and current medications.

 Heartworms in Dogs and Cats